The Fifth Element: Production

+Development

 As a teenager, Besson envisioned the world of The Fifth Element in an attempt to alleviate boredom.
-He began writing the script when he was 16, though the film was not released in cinemas until he was 38.
-The original story was set in the year 2300 and was about a "nobody" named Zaltman Bleros (later renamed Korben Dallas) who wins a trip to the Club Med resort on the planet Fhloston Paradise in the Angel constellation.
+He began writing the script when he was 16, originally envisioning the story as a novel, though the film was not released in cinemas until he was 38.
+The original story was set in the year 2300 and was about a "nobody" named Zaltman Bleros (later renamed Korben Dallas), who wins a trip to the Club Med resort on the planet Fhloston Paradise in the Angel constellation.
 There, he meets Leeloo, a "sand-girl" who has the "beauty of youth" despite being over 2,000 years old.

 Besson continued to work on the story for years.
 By 1991, when his documentary film Atlantis was released, he had a 400-page script.
 Nicolas Seydoux and Patrice Ledoux from Gaumont were the first people to take on the project.
-In November 1991, while looking for actors for the film, Besson met French comics creators Jean Giraud and Jean-Claude Mézières and recruited them for the film's production design.
+In November 1991, while seeking actors for the film, Besson met French comic creators Jean Giraud and Jean-Claude Mézières and recruited them for the film's production design.
 Giraud and Mézières's comics inspired the look that Besson wanted for his futuristic New York City.

+Designs

 Mézières had designed The Circles of Power (1994), which contains a character named S'Traks, who drives a flying taxicab through the congested air of the vast metropolis on the planet Rubanis.
-Mézières showed images of the flying taxi to Besson, who was inspired to change character Korben Dallas's background from a worker in a rocket-ship factory to a taxi driver who flies his cab around a Rubanis-inspired futuristic New York City.
+Mézières showed images of the flying taxi to Besson, who was inspired to change Korben Dallas' background from a worker in a rocket-ship factory to a taxi driver who flies his cab around a Rubanis-inspired futuristic New York City.
 Besson's production also hired five other artists for the project.
-In addition, the noted fashion designer Jean-Paul Gaultier was hired to create the costumes.
+In addition, noted fashion designer Jean Paul Gaultier was hired to create the costumes.
 The team spent a year creating more than 8,000 drawings.